openjdk/guide/src/index.md

 There are many other keywords in use and their usage may differ between areas in the JDK.
 Make sure you understand the conventions for the particular area you are testing since these are just examples.

-The [JTReg documentation](https://openjdk.java.net/jtreg/) provides information on many more tags like these.
+The [jtreg documentation](https://openjdk.java.net/jtreg/) provides information on many more tags like these.

 The [compiler group](https://openjdk.java.net/groups/compiler/) has a section in their wiki with [Guidelines for "langtools" tests](https://openjdk.java.net/groups/compiler/tests.html).

-### Running OpenJDK JTReg Tests
+### Running OpenJDK jtreg tests

-When configuring the OpenJDK build you can tell it where your JTReg installation is located.
-When providing this information you can later run `make run-test` to execute JTReg tests.
+When configuring the OpenJDK build you can tell it where your jtreg installation is located.
+When providing this information you can later run `make run-test` to execute jtreg tests.

     sh ./configure --with-jtreg=/path/to/jtreg
     make run-test TEST=tier1

 In the OpenJDK source tree you can find a directory called `test`.
-There are a large number of tests in this directory that are written to be used with JTReg.
+There are a large number of tests in this directory that are written to be used with jtreg.

     make run-test TEST=test/jdk/java/lang/String/

-You can also run JTReg without invoking make.
-In this case you’ll need to tell JTReg which JDK to test.
+You can also run jtreg without invoking make.
+In this case you’ll need to tell jtreg which JDK to test.

     jtreg -jdk:/path/to/jdk /path/to/test